Interpretable Deep Learning Paradigm for Airborne Transient Electromagnetic Inversion: Introduction

 To address the aforementioned challenges, we propose a unified and interpretable deep learning inversion paradigm based on disentangled representation learning.
-The network effectively decouples noisy data into noise and signal factors, using the signal factors for inversion.
-This approach integrates denoising and inversion processes for field data, streamlining the overall data processing workflow and enhancing efficiency.
-The network incorporates physical information as guidance, completing the entire data processing procedure based on the signal factors, thereby improving both the reliability and interpretability of the results.
-Inversion results on field data demonstrate that our model can efficiently and accurately reconstruct the subsurface electrical structure without the need for manual data preprocessing.
+The network explicitly decouples noisy data into noise and signal factors, using the signal factors for inversion, thereby unifying the denoising and inversion of field data.
+This approach organically integrates denoising and inversion into a single workflow, eliminating error propagation and the need for manual preprocessing.Moreover, by explicitly modeling the separation process of noise and signal, the network attains improved interpretability.
+The network also incorporates physical information as constraints and completes the entire data processing pipeline based on the signal factors, rendering the network's results more reliable.
+The inversion results on field data demonstrate that our model can accurately and rapidly yield the subsurface electrical structure in a unified manner, without requiring manual data preprocessing.The contributions of this paper are as follows:

+1. A unified and interpretable deep learning inversion paradigm is constructed based on disentangled representation learning, which resolves the issues associated with the stepwise processing of denoising and inversion, thereby enabling accurate inversion.

+2. By explicitly modeling and disentangling signal and noise factors, the interpretability of the model is enhanced.

+3. The network incorporates physical information as constraints and completes the entire data processing pipeline based on the signal factors, thereby making the network's processing results more reliable.